GroupBeaMR: Analyzing Collaborative Group Behavior in Mixed Reality Through Passive Sensing and Sociometry: Introduction

-\item \textbf{Correlation Analysis Between Task Performance and Group Behavior}: To assess the impact of group behavior on task-related outcomes, we analyzed quantitative and qualitative data collected from a collaborative MR task.
-This analysis provided empirical insights into how specific behavioral and interaction patterns correlate with performance metrics, deepening the understanding of the relationship between social behavior and performance in a collaborative task.
+\item \textbf{Correlation Analysis Between Task Performance and Group Behavior}: We analyzed quantitative and qualitative data from a collaborative MR task to assess the impact of group behavior on task outcomes.
+This analysis provides empirical insights into how specific behavioral and interaction patterns correlate with performance metrics, directly addressing the question of how group behavior affects collaborative success in MR.

 \end{enumerate}